-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value AMRK NASDAQ Global Select Market Indicate by check mark whether the registrant (1) has filed all reports required to be fi led by Section 13 or 15(d) of the Securities s Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requ Indicate by check mark whether the registrant has submitted electronically every Inter months (or for such shorter period that the registrant was required to submit such files) pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 Indicate by check mark whether the registrant is a large accelerated filer, an accelerate filer," "accelerated filer," "smaller reporting company," and "emerging growth compar orting company, or an emerging growth company.
-See the definitions of "large accelerated Large accelerated filer □ Accelerated filer □ Non-accelerated filer Smaller reporting company \Box Emerging growth company \Box If an emerging growth company, indicate by check mark if the registrant has elected no Section 13(a) of the Exchange Act. $\hfill\Box$ ot to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Indicate by check mark whether the registrant is a shell company (as defined in Rule 1 2b-2 of the Exchange Act).
-Yes. □ No. ☑ As of November 2, 2023, the registrant had 23,210,984 shares of common stock, par ve alue \$0.01 per share outstanding.
-1
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.01 par value AMRK NASDAQ Global Select Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes. 🗵 No. 🗆

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes. \square No. \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Accelerated filer Non-accelerated filer Emerging growth company Large accelerated filer Smaller reporting company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes. 🗆 No. 🗵 As of November 1, 2024, the registrant had 23,184,059 shares of common stock, par value \$0.01 per share outstanding